 Detroit singer-songwriter Verzell Page is a name that you need to know.
-With deep roots in multiple genres of music (R&B, Jazz, Rock, etc.), his colorful background and signature falsetto inflection make him stand-out amongst his peers.
+With deep roots in multiple genres of music (R&B, jazz, rock, etc.), his colorful background and signature falsetto inflection make him stand out among his peers.
 From being introduced to music by his great-grandmother at the age of 4, to going to high school at The Detroit School of Arts where the world was first introduced to Aaliyah, he’s had a formidable amount of experience while also remaining humble and focused.
 He’s also performed at countless events and festivals around the city of Detroit.

 How were you introduced to music and entertainment?

-I was introduced to music through my grandmother at church.
+I was introduced to music by my grandmother at church.
 She was a church pianist and choir director, and naturally, I started playing piano for church professionally at 12 years old.
 From there I fell in love with music and all genres of it.
-I was highly influenced by the 80s era of music.
+I was highly influenced by the ’80s era of music.
 Soon enough, I started gigging across Detroit.

 My first performance was at a place in Detroit called the Omni Hotel (now known as Roberts Riverwalk Hotel).
 I couldn’t have been over 18 years old at the time.
-I had won a radio contest to open for a popular Jazz musician.
-So, in less than 2 weeks, I pieced together a band and background singers and we rocked and sang my originals.
-Very nerve racking, but from then on, I took it as confirmation that I never wanted to pursue anything else.
+I had won a radio contest to open for a popular jazz musician.
+So, in less than two weeks, I pieced together a band and background singers and we rocked and sang my originals.
+Very nerve-racking, but from then on, I took it as confirmation that I never wanted to pursue anything else.

 First and foremost, I encourage every singer to learn an instrument.
 When you learn an instrument, you start to develop what I like to call the “why” approach.
 Surely a singer knows “how” to make music.
 But very few know “why” notes and chords go together with such precision.
 Once you develop a sense of reasoning, you tend to make better music in an easier capacity.
 Speaking for myself, my ability to play both piano and guitar has allowed me to express myself in ways I know I wouldn’t be able to otherwise.
 In addition, you don’t have to rely on anyone when it comes to composing.
 That could be a pain for non-instrumentalists.